ucsd-cse12-f23/ucsd-cse12-f23.github.io/syllabus.md

 that we will not adjust the scale to make it harder to get a better grade.
 We will not adjust the scale for individual students.

-<h3>Problem Sessions – Lectures</h3>
+<h3>Lectures</h3>

 Most course content will be presented asynchronously through videos and readings, with associated interactive activities which should be completed before lecture.

 Lectures will involve problem solving with your classmates along with an opportunity to ask quesitons about the material.
 Participation is not required at problem-solving sections, but it is highly encouraged.

-It is very important that students watch all pre-leture videos and go through the Stepilk readings as this is the primary way to learn the CSE 12 material.
+It is very important that students watch all pre-lecture videos as this is the primary way to learn the CSE 12 material.

 **In-person lectures** will be led during the normally-scheduled lecture times in the normally-scheduled room, led by the instructor.
 These sessions will be